 Enabling Self-management and Coping with Arthritic Pain using Exercise

 Chronic joint pain, joint stiffness and reduced physical function are the main symptoms associated with osteoarthritis (OA) - the most common form of arthritis.
-Although OA cannot be cured there is a great deal people can do to relieve these symptoms.
+Although OA can't be cured there is a great deal people can do to relieve these symptoms.
 There is also a great deal of evidence that better understanding of the problem, and exercise are very effective ways of reducing pain and the physical and psychosocial effects of chronic pain.
-For more information on osteoarthritis you can visit the NHS choices website.

 The programme is delivered to small groups of people twice a week, for six weeks (total 12 classes).
 There are two components to the programme: